zac-heisey/high-bluff-capital/content/investment-approach.md

 ### Investment Horizon
 ---
-- No "target" hold period - we approach each investment independently and make decisions based on maximizing equity value.
+- No "target" hold period - we approach each investment independently and make decisions based on maximizing equity value

 <div style="margin-top:40px;"></div>